 Planting Beans From Seed

-Beans are a warm season crop and will be best to plant between the temperatures of 65 degrees and 80 degrees Fahrenheit.
+Beans are a warm-season crop and are best planted between the temperatures of 65 degrees and 80 degrees Fahrenheit.

-Know what variety of beans you will be planting before you start to make preparations to plant them out.
-Pole bean varieties will need a structure of some sort to climb and be trellised on, that needs to be able to support a 10 foot long vine.
-Bush beans don't necessarily need support, but having a shorter structure available for them, will keep them from sagging over from the weight of the beans that they are producing.
+It's important to know what variety of beans you will be planting before you start to make preparations to plant them out.
+Pole bean varieties will need a structure of some sort to climb and be trellised on.
+This structure needs to be able to support a 10-foot-long vine.
+Bush beans don't necessarily need support, but having a shorter structure available for them will keep them from sagging from the weight of the beans that they are producing.

 Preparing the Soil for Beans

 If you will be growing your beans in your native soil, dig in a lot of organic compost because beans produce best in a rich soil that drains off well.
 Mix in a balanced, time released fertilizer at this time if you choose to use one.
 This is also a good time to get your structure to support your plants in place.
 Poles, stakes, fences, railings, or sturdy tree branches will all work fine.

 If raised beds or containers are going to be your bean patch, fill them with a garden soil or potting soil that still has a lot of visible traces of organic matter present.
 (Wood chips, stems, small bits of twigs....etc.)
 If your bought soil doesn't really have a lot of organic materials in it try adding some compost, coconut coir, or peat moss to fluff it up a bit.
 Don't forget to dig in the fertilizer and set up your climbing support.